elias-berg/Web_Playground/README.md

 ### [Timelogger](./Timelogger/)

 Back when I worked at Epic Systems, we had to log our time to the nearest 25-minute time chunk.
 It's an extremely tedious problem and the only solution coworkers were using was an in-house (but not very well known) app that would ask you every 30 minutes what you were working on for the past half hour.
 So I created that basic page and enhanced it over time to be *proactive* instead of reactive, where you log what you're about to work on, rather than recall what you previously worked on.

-It's kind of a gross hack, I know I need to rewrite a lot of it to make it more legible, but at least enjoy the poem in the JavaScript.
-This project spawned another idea for a project to just track what your active window is so you can guesstimate how long you worked on stuff throughout the day (e.g. if I was using EMC2 for 3 hours, I was probably doing design work, etc.).